software-tools-books/js4ds/_en/oop.md

 ```
 {: title="src/oop/clumsy-objects.js"}

-- Pass the object itself into the function
+and then pass the object itself into each of its own functions:

 ```js
 const a = square.area(square)